openstack-attic/image-api/doc/image-api-v2/image-api-v2.0.md

 **Backwards-compatibility**

-The interface will not be reduced with subsequent minor version releases, it will only be expanded.
-For example, everything in v2.1 will be available in v2.2.
+Subsequent minor version releases expand the interface.
+For example, everything in v2.1 is available in v2.2.

 **Property Protections**